Some of the stuff I make is very low-level, but some is not.

 2016/2017: first remarkable steps in the direction of compilers.
 Hanging out with elves and dwarfs, killing our remaining brain cells.

-2016: maybe I could copy this whole GUI application and paste it in a terminal while making it easy to control from the keyboard?
+2016: could I copy this whole GUI application and paste it in a terminal while making it easy to control from the keyboard?

 2014/2015: chatting with my IRC bot on my IRC network using my IRC client, sending it commands to evaluate expressions in my own scripting language.
 Exploration into the realm of event loops and customizable software.